gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 - **Fewer custom CDSViedws has such a good design to capture the delta.
 Some custom CDSViews may have input parameter or may be too complex.**
 ![alt text](/Roadmap/images/ODP4.png?raw=true)

-# 2. Greenfield - BW SideCar + SLT

-I think this approach is better and offers greater flexibility.
-The effort spent on remodeling is nearly the same as utilizing CDSViews.
-SLT can replicate the delta data changes of the tables in real-time.
-We can compare the reports in datasphere side-by-side with the BW system.
-[Link](https://learning.sap.com/learning-journeys/modernizing-your-data-warehouse-landscape-from-sap-bw-to-sap-datasphere/introducing-the-greenfield-approach)

 # 3. User Management
 We can import the users from *CSV* file in the GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455) in daily maintenance.